The Blogosphere At Frankfurter Rundschau

 That is why during the Milan Summit of EU leaders in 1985 it was decided that 9 May should be celebrated as "Europe Day".

+Japan could go nuclear within a short period of time if it wanted: they have the technology, the money and the ressources.
+That was true already for decades, but the Japanese government was missing the will, determination and several factors lead even to a rejection of an offer by the United States (read below) and led finally to the ratification of the Nuclear Non-proliferation Treaty in 1976.
 "The declaration on Thursday warns that Japan's plan to separate and stockpile up to eight metric tons of plutonium annually, enough to make 1,000 nuclear bombs, calls into question Japan's commitment to strengthening the NPT. [...]

 With Rokkasho operational, by 2020 Japan's domestic stock of plutonium could equal the U.S. stockpile of plutonium for weapons," said Frank von Hippel, physicist and professor at the Science and Global Security Programme at the U.S.-based Princeton University.